 A key financial performance indicator for the Trust is the level of reserves held at the balance sheet date and, in particular, the amount of unrestricted reserves plus restricted income reserves carried forward.
-At 31 August 2020, the balance of the unrestricted and restricted income reserves was £561,000 (2019: £535,000), which is after transfers of £nil to the restricted fixed asset fund to fund capital expenditure during the year.
+At 31 August 2021, the balance of the unrestricted and restricted income reserves was £510,000 (2020: £561,000), which is after transfers of £71,000 to the restricted fixed asset fund to fund capital expenditure during the year.
 Further details on the level of reserves held by the Academy Trust are set out in the Reserves Policy section below.

 As the majority of the Academy Trust's funding is based on pupil numbers, pupil numbers is also a key performance indictor.
-As noted earlier in this report, pupil numbers at the most recent census were 458 which is a decrease of 0.2% from the previous year's census.
+As noted earlier in this report, pupil numbers at the most recent census were 459 which is a increase of 0.2% from the previous year's census.

-Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs (excluding LGPS FRS102 pension costs charges) to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 85% (2019: 85%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS102 pension cost charges) was 85% (2019: 84%).
+Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 86% (2020: 85%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS102 pension cost charges) was 86% (2020: 85%).